This section of the FEDERAL REGISTER contains notices to the public of

 late comments, the FHWA will also continue to file in the docket

 relevant information that becomes available after the comment closing

 date, and interested persons should continue to examine the docket for

 Executive Order 12866 (Regulatory Planning and Review) and DOT

 Regulatory Policies and Procedures

-The FHWA has determined preliminarily that this action will not be
+The FHWA has determined that this action is not a significant

-a significant regulatory action within the meaning of Executive Order
+regulatory action within the meaning of Executive Order 12866 or

 regulatory policies and procedures.
 It is anticipated that the economic